0dot0repeating/dakka/README.md

 ## So what *is* in so far?

+* HUD
+* Arc system
 * Score system
-* Arc system
+* All of the guns
+* Recoil system, if anyone actually used that
 * Pickup system, though only partially configured for Dakka yet
-* Recoil system, if anyone actually used that
-* HUD, though the armor color changing part is non-functional right now
 * Tracer system, cleaned up and much better at respecting your pitch
-* All of the guns

 ## How long's it gonna take to add all the shit back in?